ubikorp/astro-lacking/src/content/post/playlists/2024-06-04-famous-balkan.md

   artist_slug: besh-o-drom
   notes: Put it all in the blender
 - sequence: 23
-  song: Shy Kind Of Guy
+  song: Shy Kind of Guy
   artist: Gogol Bordello
   artist_slug: gogol-bordello
   notes: Like Peter the Great